facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 - Closer alignment with web specifications
 - Foundation for more browser features

-With the the Event Loop, React is able to predicably order updates and events.
-This allows React to interrupt a low prioirty update with an urgent user event, and the New Renderer allows us to render those updates independently.
+With the Event Loop, React is able to predictably order updates and events.
+This allows React to interrupt a low priority update with an urgent user event, and the New Renderer allows us to render those updates independently.

-The Event Loops also aligns the behavior of events and task like timers with web specifications, which means React Native works more like what users are familar with in the Web, and allows for better code sharing between React DOM and React Native.
+The Event Loops also aligns the behavior of events and task like timers with web specifications, which means React Native works more like what users are familiar with in the Web, and allows for better code sharing between React DOM and React Native.

 It also allows for the implementation of more compliant browser features like microtasks, `MutationObserver`, and `IntersectionObserver`.
 These features are not ready to use in React Native yet, but we are working on bringing them to you in the future.

-Finally, the Event Loop and the New Renderer changes to support reading layout syncronously allows React Native to add proper support for `useLayoutEffect` to read layout information synchronously and update the UI in the same frame.
+Finally, the Event Loop and the New Renderer changes to support reading layout synchronously allow React Native to add proper support for `useLayoutEffect` to read layout information synchronously and update the UI in the same frame.
 This allows you to position elements correctly before they are displayed to the user.

 See [`useLayoutEffect`](/blog/2024/10/23/The-New-Architecture-is-Here#uselayouteffect) for more details.